Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special

 This post is sponsored by Visit Fort Wayne

 Stuck on your family tree and tired of staring at your computer?
 There are other ways to tackle your genealogical research.
 That’s what I discovered when I made a trip to the second-largest genealogical library in the United States: the Genealogy Center at the Allen County Public Library in Fort Wayne, Indiana.
-(The Allen County Public Library’s website was recognized as one of Family Tree Magazine‘s Best Genealogy Library Websites in 2020.)
+(The Allen County Public Library’s website was recognized as one of Family Tree Magazine’s Best US Genealogy Websites in 2022.)

 I first learned about the Genealogy Center when writing a story about it for an Indianapolis magazine.
 When my husband, Rob Rebein, a writer and professor, started researching his family tree, I suggested we make a trip to Fort Wayne to check it out ourselves.
 Here are a few things we discovered that made our visit well-worth the trip.

 1. Research librarians with real genealogy expertise

 The Center’s librarians are helpful, warm and extremely knowledgeable.
 That’s important for genealogy research, according to my academic husband.
 As he put it: “Research librarians at a university library are experts in their fields.
 So are grad students to some degree.
 But most people doing genealogical research aren’t academics or scholars, so the help of experts is even more important.”
 That’s where the librarians come in.
 (It helps to contact them first and plan your visit.)

 On our trip to the library, Senior Librarian Elizabeth Hodges took our searches places we weren’t expecting to go, uncovering court and church records and unearthing newspaper clippings we hadn’t found ourselves.
 For the first time, we started thinking about our ancestors’ immigration and homelands in Scotland and Sweden.